-For those of you who don’t know me, my name is Nargis: mother of two lovely kids, Laila and Ali, and best friend to Tina who I have been stuck with since our primary days.
+For those of you who don’t know me, my name is Nargis: single, 20 something (a woman never reveals her age), and looking to have the best time around town.
+My best friend is Tina who I have been stuck with since our primary days – she might be featuring in a lot of my adventures, so might as well introduce her now (plus, I know she’s dying for a shoutout).
 My friends and family are constantly bugging me to share my ideas and opinions – naturally who else will give such great advice?
 So I thought what better time to start giving back to my community than in Ramadan.
 Today I am going to tell you about my first time at bao bae.

 When something new opens in town, of course I have to try it.
 If Nargis hasn’t taste-tested it, is the hype even real?
 If you’ve driven past 26th street you couldn’t have missed the new food truck everyone’s been buzzing about; it’s a simple, black truck resting on an empty plot with the words “Bao Bae” across its front in big white letters.
 It’s a new venture curated by Mirwan Abid and friend Daniyal, which has finally brought one of Asia’s beloved delicacies to the streets of Karachi.
 It’s not your average fancy, dine-in restaurant or a place you would stop by to sit and eat – mujhey toh samajh nahi aata, why get all dressed up to get my food from a truck?
 But I thought chalo, there must be something good if this is the new talk of the town.
 Woh bhi in this pandemic don’t want to mingle with the usuals I bump into at Kolachi, uff no mood for small talk these days.